demetrios-koziris/McGillClassAveragesDownloader/README.md

 # McGillClassAveragesDownloader
-A tool to download class averages for crowd-sourcing purposes
+### A Chrome Extension helping McGill students crowd-source a class average database.
+This extension allows McGill students to download the class averages from their transcript as a spreadsheet instead of copying them manually.